15 Best Day Trips From Avignon, France

 The Pont du Gard is one of those iconic sites that shouldn’t be missed on any trip to the South of France.
 The Roman aqueduct is an impressive sight looming over the Gardon River, and it’s a joy to discover.

 Walk the ancient road or take a tour to the upper level of the aqueduct.
-Take part in the Mémoires de Garrigue – a marked 1.4-km trail through vineyards, olive groves and oak trees, or have a refreshing swim in the river beneath the looming bridge.
+Take part in the Mémoires de Garrigue – a marked 1.4-km trail through vineyards, olive groves and oak trees – or have a refreshing swim in the river beneath the looming bridge.
 The site is also home to an interesting and informative museum, and events are held in the grounds surrounding the aqueduct throughout the year.

-Nearby, the medieval town of Uzès is a fascinating place to spend time before, or after your trip to the Pont du Gard.
-It has the same charming feel of many towns and villages in this part of France, and the old town has been lovingly restored.
-The Saturday morning market wraps itself around a central fountain in the Place aux Herbes square and is a medley of delicious smells and flavours, while the famed medieval garden stimulates the senses even more.
+Nearby, the medieval town of Uzès is a fascinating place to spend time before or after your trip to the Pont du Gard.
+It has the same charming feel as many towns and villages in this part of France, and the old town has been lovingly restored.

 Insider tip: Experience the magic of this magnificent UNESCO site from another angle – take a guided kayak below the bridge!